Entry type: FAQ, Entry ID: 109743172, Entry date: 02/24/2017

 Degree of protection IP69K was introduced in 1993 and is based on the standard DIN 40050-9.
 Originally, this degree of protection was developed for automobiles for protecting against the ingress of foreign bodies, such as dust and dirt, and hot water jets.

 In the latest version of the standard IEC 60529, only degree of protection IP69 is mentioned (IP69K = IP69).

-In order to protect plants, systems, machines and networks against cyber threats, it is necessary to implement – and continuously maintain – a holistic, state-of-the-art industrial security concept.
+In order to protect technical infrastructures, systems, machines and networks against cyber threats, it is necessary to implement – and continuously maintain – a holistic, state-of-the-art IT security concept.
 Siemens’ products and solutions constitute one element of such a concept.
-For more information about industrial security, please visithttp://www.siemens.com/industrialsecurity.
+For more information about cyber security, please visithttp://www.siemens.com/industrialsecurity.

 Personalization saves you typing!
 If you have already been registered, you can login directly.
 If you are not registered yet, you can inform and register yourself without obligation here (our service is free of charge).

 Send copy of comment to sender. (login required)

 *) Important: Please use this form for general feedback only.
 All technical and specialist topics should be directed to the expert community in the Technical Forum.